Machine versus Human Attention in Deep Reinforcement Learning Tasks: Results

-Nonetheless, deviating from the default $\gamma=0.99$ can lead to better performance.
+Although in most games, the best game performance is achieved with default $\gamma=0.99$, Fig. \ref{fig:discount} shows that the best performance across games is obtained at $\gamma = 0.9$.
 In Seaquest, the agent with $\gamma=0.9$ achieves $15\%$ higher score than the default agent.
 Fig.~\ref{fig:exp4_sq_att} shows that with a lower $\gamma=0.9$, the agent can focus, like humans, on an immediate threat from the left.
 Setting $\gamma=0.99$ or $0.9999$ distracts the agent to attend to the oxygen bar at the bottom that is important in the long run but less urgent now.
 A similar result was found for Ms.Pac-Man with an $18\%$ higher score from the $\gamma=0.9$ agent than the $\gamma=0.99$ agent.

-This result has an important implication.
-Atari games are episodic tasks with true $\gamma=1$ but lower $\gamma$ values often lead to better performance in practice~\cite{schulman2017proximal,mnih2015human}\footnote{Strictly speaking, $\gamma$ is a property of the MDP, not of the agent.
+This result suggests that deviating from the default $\gamma=0.99$ can lead to better performance.
+Atari games are episodic tasks with true $\gamma=1$, but lower $\gamma$ values often lead to better performance in practice~\cite{schulman2017proximal,mnih2015human}\footnote{Strictly speaking, $\gamma$ is a property of the MDP, not of the agent.
 Performance across MDPs with different $\gamma$s are not directly comparable in this sense.
 Varying discount factor and clipping reward are common reward engineering designs that alter the true MDP return to achieve better performance in practice.}.
 Fig.~\ref{fig:discount} shows that $\gamma=0.9999$ agents perform poorly.
 We have verified that all $\gamma=0.9999$ agents (5 random seeds) converged after 200M samples, although to sub-optimal policies (Appendix 3).
-Again, the reason is that being a little myopic helps the agent focus on the most urgent targets.
-This result provides another reason, from a perception perspective, for why RL agents need to adjust their planning horizon by reducing the discount factor--confirming the theoretical results provided by~\citeauthor{jiang2015dependence}~\citeyearpar{jiang2015dependence}.
+One reason for this deviation may be that being a little myopic helps the agent focus on the most urgent targets.
+This result provides another reason, from a perception perspective, for why RL agents need to adjust their planning horizon by reducing the discount factor--confirming the theoretical results provided by~\cite{jiang2015dependence}.